 Each time a person asks for prayer, more light is shed in the darkness of the cities.
-As it says in Eph 5:8 &9: “For you were once darkness, but now you are light in the Lord.
+As it says in Eph 5:8 & 9: “For you were once darkness, but now you are light in the Lord.
 Live as children of light (for the fruit of the light consists in all goodness, righteousness and truth).”
-This is how we change a world full of darkness – by bringing light, healing, and compassion.
+This is how we change a world full of darkness – by bringing light and compassion.

-The tent movement is made up of nameless, faceless, grassroots Christians, foretold to bring the greatest Revival and Reformation ever seen.
-This movement must involve groups of prayer warriors whose only goal is to reach souls, lift burdens, and bring growth and change to the kingdom.
-These warriors do not want accolades or recognition – they just serve the Lord and want to see people saved and to know the love of Jesus Christ.
+The tent movement is made up of nameless, faceless, grassroots Christians and must involve groups of prayer warriors whose only goal is to reach souls, lift burdens, and bring growth and change to God’s kingdom.
+These warriors do not want accolades or recognition – they just serve the Lord and want to see people saved and to come to know the love of Jesus Christ.

 It is the organizer’s prayer that others catch the vision and erect these pop-up tents of prayer in every city and town to spread the love of Jesus, not in a way that people of the world expect from the church.
 Youth groups, home fellowships, recovery ministries, Bible study groups, men’s and women’s groups can each have their own tents organized.
 The Word says in Isaiah 49:6: “….I will make you as a light for the nations, that my salvation may reach to the end of the earth.”
 It is time that we, the Church, be that light and life to a hurting, fearful, and distressed world.